dell-cloud-marketplace/docker-varnish/README.md

 sudo docker logs varnish
 ```

-#### B. Advanced Usage - Specifying The Backend and Cache with Parameters
+#### B. Advanced Usage - Specifying the Backend and Cache with Parameters

 By default docker-varnish image is configured to use Docker gateway IP to cache the docker host on port 8080 with a [Varnish cache storage amount](https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) of 100MB.